New Lynn League Football Club: 1929 New Lynn and Glen Eden Amalgamation (Glen Lynn)

-The 1929 season saw the New Lynn and Glen Eden clubs amalgamate to form a club named Glen Lynn.
+The 1929 season saw the New Lynn and Glen Eden Rovers clubs amalgamate to form a club named Glen Lynn.
 They entered teams in the 3rd Open Grade, the 3rd Intermediate Grade, and the 6th B Grade.
 Games in the area around this time were played at Mrs Arnold’s paddock, which was Waikaukau Road in Glen Eden, along with a property next to the present day Kelston Shopping Centre.
 The latter may well have been the ground which the club had organised a few seasons earlier, as it was nearby.

 In July the Sun newspaper wrote that "the amalgamation of the Glen Lynn and New Lynn teams has been a great success and the now named Glen Lynn side has been rather unlucky in not standing on a higher rung of the competition ladder."
 They went on to say that Frank Newton was a "sound fullback, while winger Montgomery packs plenty of speed and certainly knows what to do when he gets the ball.
 Ned Kelly is a consistent player and Firth at half has now found his right position.
 The Arnold brothers are good and one of them, Dave, was perhaps unlucky in not being chosen for the reps.
 Jack Doolan as breakaway showed an improvement in form and it looks as though he has also found his right position."

 Their 3rd Open side finished near the top of the grade with 9 wins and 4 losses while the 3rd Intermediate side struggled with 2 wins and 10 losses.
 The 6th B grade team also only won 3 games with 4 draws and 9 losses.
 On July 27 the 6th grade side played Northcote at Carlaw Park and the Sun newspaper wrote a short piece on the game.
 They said that “Nicklin on the wing showed that he has plenty of speed, and although not doing so well in the first half came to light well during the second and made some fine runs.
 Pearson on the other wind is also very speedy, but as yet cannot be called a heady player.
 Barlow at centre is favoured with the art of cutting in which he does to perfection… Lewis is sound on both the defence and attack, but the palm must got to halfback Vaughan, who is very clever and elusive.
 The forwards played well, especially in the second spell, those standing out for special mention being Tannihill, Milne and Brady.